Curd Nutrition Facts: How Many Calories Does Curd Have?

 Most people who are allergic to lactose can digest curd and suffer no allergic reaction to it.
 Being lactose intolerant means that you may body is unable to break down lactose–a milk sugar–in the gut.
 The body’s inability to break this down leads to symptoms such as bloating, gas, and abdominal discomfort.

-As per the USDA facts, 100 grams of curd has about 4.3 grams of naturally occurring fat.
+As per the USDA facts, 100 grams of curd have about 4.3 grams of naturally occurring fat.
 These fats are extremely harmless and healthy.